SirWojtek/ProjectCUDA/README.md

     - error injection should be in separate kernel execution (not included in time calculation),
     - adding with error and redundant adding should be executed paralel (CUDA API should have async method) [async kernel execution is described in cuda c programming guide 3.2.5., unfortunately it only works on devices with compute capability 2.x and mine has 1.4- bendzasky],
     - time calculation should be done for adding with error and redundant adding,
-3. Kernel redesign
-	- read kernel description above
-4. Matrix loader print
+4. Matrix randomize
-	- overload 'operator<<' to print matrix in user-frendly way
+	- shuffle matrix (all values)
-4. Error recognition
+5. Error recognition
 	- read error checker description above
+6.Run redundant computing when kernels are free
+	-  detecting number of kernels,
+	-  depends of kernel number divide computing task to parts,
+	-  when there are free kernels run redundant computation

 Please assign yourself to one task.